Charles Tennyson-d'Eyncourt: Career

 Upon his father's death at Usselby Hall in July 1835, Tennyson inherited the family estates and changed his family's name to Tennyson-d'Eyncourt.
 A ruined castle was part of the property, and Charles wished to establish a noble lineage for himself with a title and a castle.
 Beacons was renamed Bayons, to make it sound like a Norman castle, and it was extensively enlarged and rebuilt in the style of a Gothic castellated manor-house.
+Bayons Manor house was built between 1836 and 1842 to designs by William Adams Nicholson and with contributions made by Anthony Salvin.
+It consisted of castellated mansion with a moat, machicolated and embattled towers, curtain-wall and great hall with a hammer-beam roof.

 Public life

 For many years, he was MP for Lambeth, and was made a Privy Counsellor in 1832.
 Also in the 1830s, along with Augustus, Duke of Sussex, and Admiral Sir Sidney Smith, he was one of the prime movers in a plan to have the Order of Knights Templar revived as a British order of chivalry.
 In this he failed, and he also failed during 1839–1841 in an attempt to revive the d'Eyncourt peerage for himself and his heirs.
 In February 1829 he was elected a Fellow of the Royal Society.